Leon99/Anroo/README.md

 # Anroo

-Library and a console app for controlling Milight LED bulbs (also known as EasyBulb/LimitlessLED).
-Supports 'Dual White' and RGBW bulbs.
+Library and console apps for controlling afffordable UDP-based devices for 'smart home' automation:
+- Milight LED bulbs (also known as EasyBulb/LimitlessLED).
+'Dual White' and RGBW bulbs are supported;
+- Orvibo S20 Wi-Fi outlet switch and its clones.

+Both support multiple devices present on the network, as well as multiple network interfaces available on the host.

 Requires .NET Framework 4.5.1.